weids-dev/wrappers/README.md

 **[GKR Explained: From Cubes to Curves](https://org.weids.dev/agenda/notes/gkr-sum-check-tutorial.html)**

-- **What's inside:** Sum-check (multilinear), FFT-based dense-MLE eval, folding table, layer-by-layer GKR reduction, unit tests.
+- **What's inside:** Sum-check (multilinear), FFT-based dense-MLE eval, folding table, layer-by-layer GKR reduction.
 - **Security:** research/education code; not audited; do not use in production.

 ## How to Build (Ubuntu/Debian)